Ircama/sim800l-gsm-module/README.md

 [SIM800L GSM module](https://www.simcom.com/product/SIM800.html) library for Linux systems like the Raspberry Pi.
 This library was also successfully tested with SIM800C and should also support SIM800H.

-This library driver interfaces with the Simcom SIM800L, SIM800C and SIM800H GSM modules using AT commands over a serial connection.
-It allows sending, receiving and deleting SMS messages including long ones, as well as performing HTTP/HTTPS GET/POST requests, synching/updating the RTC and getting other information from the module.
-The interface can operate in TEXT, HEX, or PDU modes (default is PDU).
-It might also support newer devices like SIM7100 and SIM5300.
+This library provides a driver for SIMCom GSM modules (SIM800L, SIM800C, SIM800H) via AT commands over a serial interface.
+It supports SMS (including multipart), HTTP/HTTPS GET and POST requests, DNS resolution, RTC synchronization, and access to module information.
+SMS messaging can be done in TEXT, HEX, or PDU mode (default: PDU).
+Possibly the driver is also compatible with newer modules like SIM7100 and SIM5300.

-Specifically, it provides a simple interface for sending messages (`send_sms()`), automatically handling multipart messages when needed.
-It also offers a high-level method (`read_next_message()`) to retrieve the next available message, abstracting message type and intelligently aggregating multipart content.
-It includes a high-level function (`http()`) for sending HTTP GET or POST requests, returning status and data in text or binary form.
-In addition, over 30 methods are available, to configure and query the extensive proprietary information exposed by the SIM800 module.
+Key features include:

+- `send_sms()`: Sends SMS messages, automatically handling multipart when necessary.
+- `read_next_message()`: Retrieves the next SMS, abstracting message type and reassembling multipart content.
+- `http()`: Executes HTTP GET/POST requests, returning response status and payload.
+- `dns_query()`: Resolves domain names to IPs via the module’s DNS functionality.

+The library also exposes over 30 methods to configure and query the SIM module, enabling robust control and integration.

 ## AT Protocol issues